13013-Zhang/Arduino-Rocket-Flight-Data-Logger/README.md

 ## 🙌 Acknowledgments

+This project was developed as part of the **ES192 Engineering Design** course at the **University of Warwick**.

+Special thanks to my brilliant teammates for their dedication, teamwork, and creativity throughout the design, development, and testing phases:

+- NGUYEN, Ryan
+- NIE, Jingren
+- CHAN, Rooney
+- JONES, Morgan
+- AL-DABAGH, Mouaid
+- HAQUE, Mayiz
+- Boyu Zhang Bob (me)

-Special thanks to the open-source community and hardware developers who made this project possible.
+We also extend our gratitude to the open-source hardware and software communities, whose tools and resources made this project possible.